• The McClelland Lab

 Radiation Oncology Clinician-Researcher

 Maya Stephens received her BS in Biology from Paine College, after which she received her MS in Global Health at Duke University examining the value of community health workers in addressing family planning needs in rural Ghana.
 She subsequently served as manager of the prestigious Suneja Lab in the Department of Radiation Oncology at the University of Utah where she conducted award-winning research under Dr. Gita Suneja MD MS before matriculating to the Medical College of Georgia class of 2027; she aspires to become a Radiation Oncologist.
-She joined the McClelland Lab in 2024 where she has worked to augment the Navigator-Assisted Hypofractionation (NAVAH) program to reduce breast cancer radiation therapy access disparities.
+She joined the McClelland Lab in 2024 where she has worked to augment the Navigator-Assisted Hypofractionation (NAVAH) program to reduce breast cancer radiation therapy access disparities, which has been recognized by her selection to the National Medical Fellowships Health Equity Leaders Program.

 broken image